How Eczema Affects the Skin: Causes, Symptoms, and Relief

 Topical corticosteroids

 Doctors often prescribe steroid creams to reduce inflammation during flare-ups.
-However, long-term use can thin the skin, so they must be used carefully.
+When used as directed and for short periods, they can be very effective, but they should always be used carefully under medical guidance.

 Non-steroidal creams

-Calcineurin inhibitors (like tacrolimus) may be prescribed as an alternative to steroids.
+Calcineurin inhibitors (such as tacrolimus) may be prescribed as an alternative to steroids, particularly for sensitive areas or when long-term treatment is needed.

 Antihistamines